thomasvrussell/snail/README.rst

 Download archival datasets
 -----------

-snail allows users to access to the following archival datasets
+SNAIL allows users to access to the following archival datasets

 .. [#] **A spectral-observation dataset** : it is comprised of 3091 observed spectra from 361 SNe Ia, largely contributed from CfA (Blondin et al. 2012), BSNIP (Silverman et al. 2012), CSP (Folatelli et al. 2013) and Supernova Polarimetry Program (Wang & Wheeler 2008; Cikota et al. 2019a; Yang et al. 2020).